FilbertEH/Numerical-Methods-Final-Project/README.md

 # Image Denoising using Quadratic Interpolation

-Final project for Numerical Methods.
+This is my final project for Numerical Methods.
 The goal is to take an image, add Salt and Pepper noise to it, and then remove the noise using Newton's Quadratic Interpolation.

 ## What it does

-1. Loads an image (grayscaled)
+1. Loads a grayscale image
 2. Adds Salt and Pepper noise to it (randomly sets some pixels to black or white)
 3. Detects the noisy pixels and replaces them using Quadratic Interpolation
 4. Compares the noisy and restored image using PSNR to measure how well it worked